 In July 1911 he married Alice McLean (1880-1967, recipient of the Order of the Crocus) of Portage la Prairie, daughter of William Farquhar McLean.
-They had two children: Margaret Lee (b 1913) and Edward Carson “Teddy” Lee (b 1915).
+They had two children: Margaret Lee (1913-?) and Edward Carson “Teddy” Lee (1915-?).
 Starting in 1907, Lee served for 15 years as Secretary of the Manitoba Educational Association.
-He served on the council for the University of Manitoba and was a member of the Masons and the IOOF.
+He served on the council for the University of Manitoba and was a member of the Masons and IOOF.

-He died at his Winnipeg home, 311 Bartlet Avenue, on 21 December 1926, following a brief illness, and was buried in Elmwood Cemetery.
-His pallbearers included Robert Fletcher, Dr. L. A. H. Warren (University of Manitoba), Dr. Charles H. Weagant (Portage la Prairie), Rev. W. A. Hendry (Portage la Prairie), G. A. Sproule, and Prof. F. D. Broderick (Manitoba Agricultural College).
+He died at his Winnipeg home, 311 Bartlet Avenue, on 21 December 1926, following a brief illness, and was buried in the Elmwood Cemetery.
+His pallbearers included Robert Fletcher, Dr. L. A. H. Warren (University of Manitoba), Dr. Charles H. Weagant (Portage la Prairie), Rev. W. A. Hendry (Portage la Prairie), George Albert Sproule, and Prof. F. D. Broderick (Manitoba Agricultural College).

 A collection of his papers and photographs are held at the PCI Archive.

 “Prof. S. C. Lee dies after brief illness,” Manitoba Free Press, 22 December 1926, page 1.